A globally stable self-similar blowup profile in energy supercritical Yang-Mills theory: Introduction

-In the critical dimension $n=4$, Klainerman and Tataru \cite{MR1626261} considered local well-posedness in the Coulomb gauge at optimal regularity.
-Global well-posedness in the Coulomb gauge for small energy data was proved by Krieger and Tataru \cite{MR3664812}.
-Earlier, Sterbenz \cite{MR2325100} proved global existence for small data in Besov spaces.
-Recently, Oh and Tataru \cite{MR3907955} obtained in combination with their previous paper \cite{MR4113787} local well-posedness in the temporal gauge at optimal regularity.
+In the critical dimension $n=4$, S. Klainerman and D. Tataru \cite{MR1626261} considered local well-posedness in the Coulomb gauge at optimal regularity.
+Global well-posedness in the Coulomb gauge for small energy data was proved by J. Krieger and D. Tataru \cite{MR3664812}.
+Earlier, J. Sterbenz \cite{MR2325100} proved global existence for small data in Besov spaces.
+Recently, S.-J. Oh and D. Tataru \cite{MR3907955} obtained in combination with their previous paper \cite{MR4113787} local well-posedness in the temporal gauge at optimal regularity.
 Moreover, the Yang-Mills equation develops singularities in dimension $n=4$ which is closely connected to the existence of a static finite-energy solution called the \emph{instanton}.
-C\^{o}te-Kenig-Merle \cite{MR2443303} proved global existence and scattering, either to zero or to a rescaling of the instanton, for data with energy less or equal to the energy of the instanton.
-Existence of blowup was conjectured by Bizo\'{n} \cite{MR1923684} and presented numerically in \cite{MR1923684}, \cite{MR1888849}.
-The blowup rate was derived by Bizo\'{n}-Ovchinnikov-Sigal \cite{MR2069700}.
-The proof for the existence of blowup is due to Krieger-Schlag-Tataru \cite{MR2522426} and Rapha\"{e}l-Rodnianski \cite{MR2929728}, the latter also obtained the stable blowup rate.
-The latest results in this direction concern a proof of \emph{Threshold Conjecture} and the \emph{Dichotomy Theorem} in the significant line of papers \cite{oh2017yang,MR4113787,MR3907955, MR4298746,MR3923343} by Oh and Tataru.
+For the equivariant Yang-Mills equation, R. C\^{o}te, C. Kenig and F. Merle \cite{MR2443303} proved global existence and scattering, either to zero or to a rescaling of the instanton, for data with energy less or equal to the energy of the instanton.
+Based on numerical studies of radially symmetric solutions, existence of blowup was conjectured by P. Bizo\'{n} \cite{MR1923684} and presented numerically in \cite{MR1923684}, \cite{MR1888849}.
+The blowup rate for radial solutions was derived by P. Bizo\'{n}, Y. Ovchinnikov and I. Sigal \cite{MR2069700}.
+The proof for the existence of blowup solutions to the equivariant Yang-Mills equation is due to J. Krieger, W. Schlag and D. Tataru \cite{MR2522426} and P. Rapha\"{e}l and I. Rodnianski \cite{MR2929728}, the latter also obtained the stable blowup rate.
+One of the latest results for the $(4+1)$-dimensional Yang-Mills equation concerns a proof of the \emph{Threshold Conjecture} and the \emph{Dichotomy Theorem} in the significant line of papers \cite{MR4518477}, \cite{MR4113787}, \cite{MR3907955}, \cite{MR4298746}, \cite{MR3923343} by S.-J. Oh and D. Tataru.